Swasth-Apps/healthcoach-help/src/pages/client/topics/creating-account.md

 Once you’ve entered these details, click on “signup”.

-Now, you will receive a verification code on your registered mail id, use that code in the verification stage for confirming your account.
+You will receive a verification code in your registered email id.
+To proceed, use the code in the verification stage for confirming your account.

 The verification stage is for ensuring the security of your account.